Around Iceland: Drive & Hike

 A stylish 50 room boutique hotel in downtown Reykjavik.
 They offer newly renovated rooms along with service with a smile.
 Their restaurant is a popular meeting place in Reykjavik and offers outstanding Icelandic cuisine.

-A transfer (included) will take you back to Keflavik International Airport for your flight home.
-If you have time, you may prefer to make your own way back to the airport via a stop at the famous Blue Lagoon (additional cost, bookable locally) for a welcome dip in it’s soothing geothermal waters.
+A transfer is included to take you back to Keflavik International Airport for your departure.
+Alternatively, if time allows, you might choose to make your own way to the airport with a stop at the renowned Blue Lagoon (additional cost, bookable locally).
+Enjoy a relaxing dip in its soothing geothermal waters—a perfect way to end your trip.

 This trip has a carbon score of 12kg per person per night, meaning it’s one of our best trips!
 For comparison, a carbon count of 12kg is equivalent to 5 small bouquets of flowers (grown in the Netherlands).
 Here at Macs, we pride ourselves on being a responsible travel company and continue to adopt, develop and innovate ways to positively impact the environment.
 Find out more information about how we've carbon counted our trips.